Fieldwise

 Integrated team chats for collaborative commenting on scouting reports, available on both mobile and desktop platforms.

-The solution guarantees continuous monitoring with smart sensors and satellite analysis, offering automated early issue detection.
-Insights are categorized and delivered via dedicated map explorer tabs for each field and sensor, providing a real-time view of crucial parameters like crop growth, water stress, nutrients, weather conditions, and pest presence.
+Combined smart sensor data and satellite analysis into a continuous monitoring layer with automated early issue detection.
+Insights are organized into dedicated map explorer tabs by field and parameter, giving farmers an always-current view of crop growth, water stress, nutrient levels, weather conditions, and pest presence.

 Desktop views featuring a list of sensors in the software, consistently monitoring fields.